ofallonlabs/saeedmirshekari/_src/blog/2022-08-15-why-you-need-a-data-science-career-mentor.md

 title: 1on1 Data Science Mentoring without Breaking the Bank!
-description: "Does it really worth it to spend several months (if not a few years) of your invaluable life time and tens of thousands of dollars __that you have worked hard for__ to get a generic online Data Science degree while you can receive premium 1on1 mentorship service from top experienced professionals without breaking your bank?
-This post is dedicated to Data Science mentoring: what is Data Science mentoring? how is it important and beneficial to you?
-How a good mentoring program look like? "
+description: "Does it really worth it to spend several months (if not a few years) of your invaluable life time and tens of thousands of dollars __that you have worked hard for__ to get a generic online Data Science degree "
-meta_title: NA
+meta_title: 1on1 Data Science Mentoring without Breaking the Bank!
-meta_description: NA
+meta_description: "Does it really worth it to spend several months (if not a few years) of your invaluable life time and tens of thousands of dollars __that you have worked hard for__ to get a generic online Data Science degree "
 author: Katherine Olowookere
 date: 2022-08-15T01:28:07.775Z
 tags: